Successful Change Management Starts with Leadership

 Pasmore doesn’t sugarcoat the difficulty of leading complex, ongoing change — but he won’t let you off the hook, either.
 “Lack of leadership is the barrier to necessary organizational transformation,” Pasmore says.
 “And the role of mid- and senior-level leaders in making change happen is critical.”

-Signs Your Company Has a Problem With Change
+Look for These Signs Your Company Has a Problem With Change

 Pasmore says it’s time to step up your individual and collective change leadership ability when any of the following conditions exist: